 Son of Sir William Forbes (d.
 1743), 5th of Pitsligo, and Christian Forbes (1705-1789), daughter of John Forbes, 1st of Boyndlie.
 Married (1770) to Elizabeth Hay (d.
 1806), daughter of Dr. James Hay of Hayston, Peeblesshire.

 Apprentice (1754-59) to the banking firm Coutts & Co. in Edinburgh of which he later became a partner (1761).
 In 1773 the bank changed its name to Forbes, Hunter & Co.
 Grand Master of the Masonic Grand Lodge of Scotland (1776-78).
 Founder member of the Society of Antiquaries of Scotland (1780) and the Royal Society of Edinburgh (1783).
-In 1803 he published the autobiographical Memoirs of a Banking House, and in 1806 came his Account of the Life and Writings of his late friend, the poet and philosopher James Beattie.
+Shortly before his death in 1806, he published his Account of the Life and Writings of his late friend, the poet and philosopher James Beattie.

 - 1William Forbes (1773-1828) succeeded to the baronetcy following the death of his father